-Each year, on the last full weekend in June, a time honored tradition takes place.
+Each year, on the fourth full weekend in June, a time honored tradition takes place.
 It is ARRL Field Day, which began in earnest in 1933.
 A lot of us “old timers” (not necessarily old by age, lol) fondly remember our first, and many other Field Days.
 Some of us had great times, eager for the next year’s Field Day, others had the worst time and swore off Field Day forever.
 I believe the rest of us fit somewhere in the middle.

 Field Day can mean sweltering conditions, being eaten by mosquitoes bigger than your microphone, and setting up and operating in hurricane like conditions, with no actual hurricane in sight!
 But, through it all, most of us come back to do it again, year after year.
 We moan, and we groan, but at the same time, we’re thinking about how to make it better next year.

 Next to the Florida QSO Party, the ARRL Sweepstakes, and several other contests, Field Day ranks high.
 Let NO ONE tell you that this isn’t a contest!
 This is easily every bit or bigger, than all of the contests mentioned.
 I know a lot of operators just aren’t contesters, and that’s OK.
 They can think of Field Day as more of an outing, very much like our year end holiday party.
 It can be our chance to get together as a club outside of a meeting, enjoy what Field Day has to offer, and hang out with our fellow club members.
 Field Day is also a great opportunity for PCARS to test and enhance our preparedness to help the community in times of emergency.